Prex-san/Prex-san/README.md

 - 👋 Hello, I’m Raghu
+- 🎮 Aspiring game developer
 - 📔 @Prex-san is my internet persona
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning C/C++ and web development
+- 🌱 I’m currently learning C#
-- 🔋 I'm working on three webpages and one application
 - 📚I'm preparing for GATE
 - 📫 Reach me on discord @Prex-san#1185

 <!---
 Prex-san/Prex-san is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.